Ignatius Ganago's incredible scoring record against Paris Saint-Germain | Goal.com

 At the other end of the spectrum, Metz, Nimes, Caen and Monaco are the other teams he has scored against.

-Thanks to their latest result, Franck Haise’s side are now ranked 12th in the log having accrued three points from two games following their 2-1 defeat to Nice in the opening game of their 2020-21 campaign.
+Thanks to their latest result, Franck Haise’s side are now ranked 12th on the log having accrued three points from two games, following their 2-1 defeat to Nice in the opening game of their 2020-21 campaign.

+They travel to Stade du Moustoir for a date with Lorient on September 13, with the youngster hoping to get on target again.